 According to the Mayo Clinic, an evaluation can include:

-A physical exam and lab tests.
 These can uncover any physical medical problems.
 This exam also rules out other illnesses that could be causing symptoms that present with bipolar disorder.

-A psychiatric assessment.
 This is given by a psychiatrist, who can talk with you about your patterns of your thoughts, feelings, and behaviors.
 This step may involve a psychological self-assessment or questionnaire that you fill out.

-Mood charting.
 Mood charting involves tracking your moods, sleep patterns, and other factors daily.
 This long-term monitoring exercise can help you monitor changes in your moods and symptoms.

-Reviewing criteria for bipolar disorder.
 Your psychiatrist will evaluate your symptoms against the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5), which is published by the American Psychiatric Association (APA).

 The Mayo Clinic advises that a medical doctor who is skilled in treating bipolar disorder and any related disorders is the best person to guide treatment for it.
 A person’s treatment team may include a psychiatric nurse, a psychologist, and a social worker.